lhuria94/lhuria94.github.io/README.md

 disqus_username: lorem_ipsum
 ```

-**Don't forget to change your baseurl before build your site!**
+## Header Name

+To use the power of CSS Content and media query, the header name is defined on [src/styl/_header.styl](src/styl/_header.styl).
+Change to your prefered name.

 ## Color customization

-All color variables are in `src/styl/variable`.
+All color variables are in [src/styl/_variables.styl](src/styl/_variables.styl).
 To change the main color, just set the new value at `main` assignment.
 Another colors are for texts and the code background color.

+## Theme Colors

+Every post has a main color that is defined on [src/styl/_theme-colors.styl](src/styl/_theme-colors.styl).
+Just create a new color with the prefix `post-` and define your main-class: 'css' and color: '#2DA0C3' on every post you create.

 ## Creating posts